interpretable/install/README.md

 ## VPN Setup
 For experimentation purpose a VPN is used to access to the machines (ssh and monitoring)
 ### Configuration
-Load your openvpn certificat trough ubuntu nm-connection-editor Launch a command prompt and type
+Load your openvpn certificat trough Settings -> Networks -> VPN -> Add from file Once saved open a command prompt and type
-> nm-connection-editor
+> nmcli con
-Click on the add button bottem left and select **Import a saved VPN configuration** Load your VPN configuration

-Once loaded and connected chose (always on the nm-connection-editor) the network you'r using and click on the cog on the bottom left of the window go to **General** tab and select always connect to vpn and the VPN you've added
+To get the UUID of your VPN
+Go to display application (bottom left gnome desktop) and search "app" to Launch **App on startup** Add a new entry with the command
+> sh -c "sleep 60 && nmcli con up UUID and saveq

 ## Feather Setup for shutdown and wake up lan
 https://github.com/interpretable/feather_code

 TODO
-- Set a Machine id in global variables
-- move sendIp.sh to $HOME
-- create the ip.txt in $HOME
-- setup a cron task every hour to launch send ip
 - setup a cron task to launch the feather python shutdown watcher at every boot

 ## Front installation